 How To Invest In VUG or VGT

-Regardless of whether you use Vanguard or M1 Finance, the important part is purchasing VUG or VGT commission-free.
-This way you keep more money invested.
+Whether you use Vanguard or M1 Finance, the important part is purchasing VUG or VGT commission-free.
+This way, you keep more money invested.

 Which is Better VUG or VGT?

 VUG and VGT are great investments.
 They both offer investors the ability to invest in high-growth companies at a low expense ratio.

 VGT offers more potential returns but also more volatility.

 If you believe the success of VGT will continue and are willing to pay more for those potential returns, then VGT makes for a great investment.